Caronise/snippetbox/README.md

 ## ui

 The *ui* directory contains the user-interface assets used by the web app.

+### ui/html
+The *ui/html* directory contains HTML templates

+- *base.tmpl*: is the base template that is used in most pages.
+- *ui/html/pages*: contains the templates for each individual page.
+- *ui/html/partials*: contains the re-usuable template partials.

+### ui/static
-Specifically, the ui/html directory will contain HTML templates, and the ui/static directory will contain static files (CSS and images).
+The *ui/static* directory contains static files (CSS and images).

-Note: .tmpl extensions aare used for HTML templates, it's only meant to make it clear that the file contains a Go template.
-Alternatively we can use .tmpl.html
+Note: This project uses the .tmpl extension for HTML templates, to make it clear that the file contains a Go template.
+Alternatively .tmpl.html can be used.